aergoio/guide/source/smart-contracts/lua/using-fee-delegation.md

 ```

 ## check_delegation function
-the function check_delegation function to check condition to delegation need to be defined.
-The check_delegation function is performed internally and the call function name and arguments of the transaction are used as arguments.
-The feedelegation type transaction is performed when the check_delegation function is true.
-(note: the check_delegation function is allowed read only)
+The check_delegation function checks the definition of delegation.
+The check_delegation function is performed internally and the function name (fname) and argument (arg0) are called by check_delegation.
+If check_delegation is true, fee_delegation is performed. (note: the check_delegation function is allowed read only)

 ## contract example